-What does this have to do with reporting?
-Quite a lot, actually.
-With Reporting Services, you will have the ability to integrate reports into applications in such a way that users may not be able to tell the difference between the two.
+With Reporting Services, you can integrate reports into applications in such a way that users may not be able to tell the difference between the two.
 With a little bit of programming code, reporting features can be extended to look and act a whole lot like applications.
 Where do applications stop and reports begin?
 When do reports start replacing application functionality?
-As I said, the lines are becoming blurred.
-Your task is to decide which tool best meets a need.
+What, exactly, is the difference between a report, a dashboard, and a scorecard?
+The lines have become quite blurred.
+Your task is to decide which tool best meets the need.
+Many intranet sites run on web portals, rather than custom-programmed web sites, and Reporting Services naturally plays well in practically any web portal environment - and now it has native integration with Microsoft Office SharePoint Services.

 The exciting news is that you now have a tool that can do some incredible things.
 As my favorite superhero's uncle said, "With great power comes great responsibility."
 If you are a simple report designer with simple needs, the good news for you is that using Reporting Services to design simple reports is . . . well, simple.
-If you are a software developer and you intend to use this powerful framework to explore the vast reaches of this impressive technology, I welcome you to the wonderful world of creative reporting.
-In this chapter, I will introduce the common reporting scenarios, beginning with the most basic and then moving to the more advanced.
-In subsequent chapters, you will explore these capabilities in depth and learn to use them in your own reporting solutions.
+If you are a software developer and you intend to use this powerful framework to explore the vast reaches of this impressive technology, welcome to the wonderful world of creative, custom reporting.